StatPrak-Droughts/drought-shiny/README.md

 1. Follow the instructions under the "Setup" section.
 2. Copy the folders `added_data` and `data` as they are into the folder drought-shiny.
 (The folders should be at the same level as `ui.R` and `server.R`

-After that simply call `renv::restore` and you are set to go run the Shiny application.
+After that simply call `renv::restore` and you are set to go to run the Shiny application.